mhotchkiss84/wow-classic-random/README.md

 # wow-classic-random
 # This is project for randomizing a character using user selected parameters.
+This is a smaller project that I am going to use in a bigger one in a few months.
 # Initially this project was a form with selections.
 I have since decided to go a different direction using images and click events

 # To Do: